Feature #2171

 History

-#1 Updated by Panagiotis Kanavos about 11 years ago
+#1 Updated by Panagiotis Kanavos over 12 years ago

 The "pithos" folder corresponds to the main "pithos" container.
 An account may have multiple containers.
 Initially we didn't have a separate "Pithos" folder and other containers appeared as folders below the root folder.
 This was dropped as there were concerns there would be confusion if a user had a folder below the "Pithos" container named the same as another container.